Alecu Donici

 Alecu (or Alexandru) Donici (/ro/; January 19, 1806 – January 21, 1865) was a Moldavian, later Romanian poet and translator.

 Biography

 He was the first of four children of Dimitrie Donici and wife Ileana Lambrino.
-He studied at the Saint Petersburg Military Academy, and became a junior lieutenant in the Russian army.
+He studied at the Saint Petersburg Military Academy, and he became a junior lieutenant in the Russian army.
 He was of boyar origin.
-Aleksandr Pushkin lived in the Donici family house during his exile in 1820-1823.
+Aleksandr Pushkin lived in the Donici family house during his exile from 1820 to 1823.
 After 1828, Donici assumed the duties of a civil servant in Chişinău, but later on he chose to resign and in 1835 settled in Iași, where most of his literary career unfolded.
-His chief work, a two-volume book of fables titled Fabule ("Fables"), was published in Iaşi in 1840; it shows the strong influence of Ivan Krylov.
+His chief work, a two-volume book of fables titled Fabule (Fables), was published in Iaşi in 1840; it shows the strong influence of Ivan Krylov.

 He translated the works of Aleksandr Pushkin and Antioch Kantemir.